wwatson4506/QNEthernet_WIFI/README.md

 # This is a version of QNEthernet for use with the CYW4343W WIFI card.
 Most QNEthernet examples except for ping.ino and simplePing.ino are tested and seem to work.
 # THIS IS WORK IN PROGRESS.
 NO GUARANTEES AT All!!
 THE ORIGINAL AUTHOR IS NOT RESPONSIBLE FOR ANY OF THIS MODIFIED CODE!!
+## This version is a cleanup of the library:
+- Converted all files to C++.
+- Completely reworked the ping API and sketch.
+- Added a print debug switch to enable or disable printing debug information during initialization.
+Will be expanded later.
+- Moved "secrets.h" file to "QNEthernet_WiFI/src/secrets.h". @defragster.
+- Removed some unused code.
+## This library may become obsolete depending on if the original author of QNEthernet creates a reworked version of QNEthernet adding WIFI support.

  ## PINOUT:
 TEENSY 4.1   WIFI Board